Here Are Our Top 10 Insider Tips To Surviving a Long Layover

 If your flight isn’t direct or non-stop to your final destination, you’ll have what’s known as a layover or connecting flight.
 During a layover, you’ll switch planes for the next leg of your trip.
 Some layovers are quite short (just enough time to find a restroom and then catch your next flight), while longer layovers give you an opportunity to add some fun experiences to your getaway.

-If you have questions about your upcoming layover, you've come to the right place!
+If you have questions about an upcoming layover, you've come to the right place!

 Can I leave the airport during a long layover?